paper-krane/kado/docs/docs/0.8/breakpoints.md

     &lt;/div&gt;
 &lt;/div&gt;</code></pre>
 <blockquote>
-    Since Origami was designed mobile first, if you declare a particular style on the <span class="highlight">s</span> (small) device size <em>OR</em> use the unprefixed version (not declaring a breakpoint size), it will affect every device size unless another sizing declaration is made for a larger breakpoint.
+    Since {{ site.title }} was designed mobile first, if you declare a particular style on the <span class="highlight">s</span> (small) device size <em>OR</em> use the unprefixed version (not declaring a breakpoint size), it will affect every device size unless another sizing declaration is made for a larger breakpoint.
 </blockquote>
 </div>
 <div class="col s12 l4 xl3 hide-m-down" id="side-nav">